The Dalles Farmers’ Market COVID-19 Safety Plan

 - Follow guidelines provided by Center for Disease Control and Oregon Health Authority.

-- Facemasks are strongly recommended while in public spaces, like the Farmers’ Market
+- Face masks are strongly recommended while in all public spaces, including the Farmers’ Market

 - Don’t bring dogs to the market.